This lesson concerns a New Testament observance that has its origins in the Old Testament.

 Shavuot was the fourth, and at the center of, the seven Biblical feasts.
 It is also at the center of the three of these that are considered pilgrim feasts.
 The three Pilgrim Feasts required that the men of God had to appear before the Lord at the temple in Jerusalem.
-This indicates that this Feast that is central and pivotal to our understanding of God's full plan.
+Its center position indicates that this Feast is central and pivotal to our understanding of God's full plan.

 Three times in the year all your men shall appear before the Lord, the Lord God of Israel.

 Counting of the Omer

-Shavuot, a celebration of the first fruits of the wheat harvest, concluded what was known as the "Counting of the Omer" in which fifty days were counted from the Passover.
-During this time, between Passover and Shavuot, a sacrifice of an omer of barley was offered in the temple daily, in anticipation of the wheat harvest which coincided with the celebrating of the giving of the Torah on Mount Sinai.
+Shavuot, a celebration of the wheat harvest's first fruits, concluded what was known as the "Counting of the Omer."This observance counted fifty days from the Passover to Shavuot.
+During this time, between Passover and Shavuot, a sacrifice of an omer of barley was offered in the temple daily, in anticipation of the wheat harvest.
+This holy day coincided with the celebration of the giving of the Torah on Mount Sinai.

 . . . you shall count for yourselves from the day after the Sabbath, from the day that you brought the sheaf (omer in Hebrew) of the wave offering: seven Sabbaths shall be completed.
 Count fifty days to the day after the seventh Sabbath; then you shall offer a new grain offering to the Lord.

-The Torah (first five books of the Bible), was the Word, agreement, and instruction of God to His Covenant people, through whom Christ would come.
-It was written to those who accepted Him, with the intent to follow Him, and His instructions, to a designated, promised land.
-The Sinai meeting was considered as a wedding day or a marriage to God that ratified that agreement.
+The Torah (first five books of the Bible) was the Word, agreement, and instruction of God to His Covenant people, through whom Christ would come.
+The Torah was written to those who accepted Him, with the intent to follow Him and His instructions.
+The Sinai meeting was considered a wedding day or a marriage to God that ratified that agreement.